BoltonStudios/read-more-wp/README.txt

 Truncate your long text by inserting the *[start-read-more]* shortcode were you want to hide words, followed by the *[end-read-more]* shortcode where you want the button to show more.

+Use the CSS selector `.rmwp-button-wrap button` to style the button.

 View the [Demo](https://www.boltonstudios.com/read-more-wp/).

 = Features (Free) =